Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Career Pathways in Surrey

-You can contact a recruitment agency when you arrive in Canada to help you with your job search.
+You can contact a recruitment agency when you arrive in Canada to help with your job search.
 The top recruiters in Vancouver are Recruiting in Motion, iLink Global, Robert Half, and Randstad Canada.

 The Surrey Housing Market